dapr/docs/daprdocs/content/en/reference/cli/dapr-version.md

 You can get `daprd` version directly by invoking `daprd --version` command.

-You can also get the normal version output by running `dapr --version` flag also.
+You can also get the normal version output by running `dapr --version` flag.